 With all of these different elements to consider, it can seem a little bit overwhelming to know where to start.
 How do you strike the right balance of old with new?
 What textures work best together?
 Can you make it colourful?
 And how much blue is too much blue?
 Let’s dive in!

 A Hamptons kitchen is no stranger to blue – and lots of it.
-And this space is the perfect example of this.
-It creates the perfect balance of white and blue with a slick white benchtop with dark-blue cabinets.
-And the dark blue is complemented by a blue-and-white tiled splashback behind the white rangehood to tie the design together.
+Create the perfect balance of white and blue with a slick white benchtop with dark-blue cabinets.
+Complement the dark blue with a blue-and-white tiled splashback behind the white rangehood to tie the design together.

 Similar to chevron, herringbone tiles are a timeless classic but with a little more softness, as they don’t have the same sharp angles.
 And they’re the perfect choice for an elegant splashback in your Hamptons kitchen, especially when teamed with a glossy marble bench.

 If you’re thinking herringbone tiles are the way to go, look at getting a tiler in to help make sure splashback tiling is all installed to a high quality.

 If you find you have plenty of space in the middle of your kitchen, don’t leave it bare!
 Maximise your storage and bench space with a small island.
 Top it with light timber, which adds warmth to a white kitchen.
 Even better if the timber top can be extended to create more bench space – how’s that for smart?